jeremydouglass/panelcode/docs/index.md

 #### Design goals

-Panelcode aims to make large collections of disparate layout-based work (graphic design, comics, etc.) to be concisely described in terms of layout in a way that is searchable and comparable using a shared structural vocabulary.
-It emphasizes abstract layouts that are quickly specified by hand and can then be rendered in many forms (html, svg, xml, etc.).
+Panelcode concisely describes the layouts of large collections layout-based works (newspapers, websites, graphic designs, comics, etc.) in a way that enables visual summary,  searchable and comparable using a shared structural vocabulary.
+It emphasizes abstract layout codes that are quickly specified by hand and can then be rendered as glyphs in many visual forms (html, svg, xml, etc.).
+Design goals include:

 1. **human-readable** (and writeable) simple layout representations.
 2. **concise** for rapid accurate data entry, including many shorthand forms.